- 2018 – 2023

 V. E. Schwab “The Invisible Life of Addie LaRue” .
 Wow.
 What a story!
 Enthralling, captivating, different.
 Once I was 100 pages from the end, I kept reading WAY past midnight because I just couldn’t put the book down until it was finished.
 It is pretty impossible to fit this novel into one genre: it’s a bit of a mystery but not in a who-done-it way, more in the sense of “mysterious”.
-It is historical, it is romantic but not sappy, a thriller but not dark (though it certainly has its very dark moments), it is fantasy, it’s a love story, adventure, and, mostly, it is epic.
+It is historical (though I could have done without the Beethoven reference), it is romantic and a love story but not sappy, a thriller but not dark (though it certainly has its very dark moments), it is an epic fantasy.

 Konrad Wolff “Schnabel’s Interpretation of Piano Music” .
 Not intended to be a how-to manual, it is an account of Konrad Wolff’s observations of his teacher’s teaching.
 In the preface, Alfred Brendel advises a “willingness to examine Schnabel’s guidelines with a grain of skepticism, instead of misunderstanding them to be dogmatic rules.”